 Sieve Size Percent Passing by Weight

 1" 95-100

-1/2 75-100
+1/2" 75-100

 No. 4 50-100

 No. 20 15-80

 No. 50 0-15

 No. 200 0-5.0

-- Q. Soil Filter Bed Material - This soil mixture should be a uniform mix, free of stones, stumps, roots, or other similar objects larger than two inches.
+Q. Layered Soil Filter Bed Material with Topsoil - This soil mixture should be a uniform mix, free of stones, stumps, roots, or other similar objects larger than two inches.
 No materials or substances that may be harmful to plant growth can be mixed within the filter.
 Except for agricultural sources, most organic sources may be acceptable for the organic component of the media.
-Soil filter media consists of a silty sand soil or soil mixture combined with a mature, moderately fine shredded bark or wood fiber mulch 20% to 25% by volume (no less than 10% by dry weight).
-The resulting mixture should have 8% to 12% passing the No. 200 sieve and a clay content of less than 2%.
 The media mixture should have very little or no clay content as tested via hydrometer test.
-The proportions of the mixture can be adjusted so it will contain sufficient fines and organic matter.
-As an example, the soil filter media may contain the following (by volume): - 50% of sand (Maine DOT specification #703.01) - 20% of sandy loam to fine sandy loam (see below) - 30 % of mature composted woody fibers and fine shredded bark, superhumus or equal (adjusted for mineral soil content).
+The soil filter bed will be made up of a filter layer as well as topsoil.
+Soil filter media consists of a 12" layer of loamy coarse sand which is loosely installed and meets the following: